 Worship at St. Mark’s is based on scripture and follows the ancient liturgy.
 Our worship is participatory – you engage in the music and prayers as you feel comfortable.
 Throughout the service we stand, kneel, and sit at various times.

 The service leaflet contains the four scriptures appointed for the day: the Old Testament lesson, the Psalm, the New Testament lesson, and the Gospel.
 The leaflet contains the order of service and the page numbers in the prayer book and hymnal.
-The Book of Common Prayer contains most of the prayers and service.
+The Book of Common Prayer contains most of the prayers and service readings.
 The Hymnal 1982 holds the hymns and service music.
-The hymns and service music are found in the.

 The 8:00 am service follows the Rite I Eucharistic liturgy from the Book of Common Prayer, and there is no music.